The Process for Business Design

-- STOP Facts tell us that we should better stop wasting our time because our ideas will never work.
+Facts tell us that we should better stop wasting our time and money because our idea will never work.

-- ITERATE We gained insights how to improve our ideas and the way we work together as a team.
+We gained insights how to improve our ideas and the way we work together as a team.
+We start a next iteration.

 To kick off a project based on the Business Design process, a Project Charter (= Setup) is required to define some basic elements of the project such as motivation, objectives, schedule and stakeholders.
 The output of a Business Design process is a management proposal consisting of the results of each phase (e.g. business model, hypotheses and results of experiments, prototype), suggestions for the sponsor and the decisions made by the sponsor.